 - AF frame mode or size cannot be changed while focusing manually (133).
-If you want to change the AF frame mode or size, cancel manual focus mode first. - Focusing is possible when using the digital zoom (□55) or digital tele-converter (□132), or when using a TV as a display (□222), but the magnified display will not appear.
+If you want to change the AF frame mode or size, cancel manual focus mode first. - Focusing is possible when using the digital zoom (\square 55) or digital tele-converter (\square 132), or when using a TV as a display (\square 222), but the magnified display will not appear.

-- To focus more accurately, try attaching the camera to a tripod to stabilize it. - To deactivate automatic focus fine-tuning when the shutter button is pressed halfway, press the <MENU> button and set [Safety MF] on the [♠] tab to [Off] (□42).
+- To deactivate automatic focus fine-tuning when the shutter button is pressed halfway, press the <MENU> button and set [Safety MF] on the [ab to [Off] (42).